-The more background noise, the longer the distance from the speaker, or the more the reverberation (large rooms will usually have a lot of reverberation, especially if the walls are hard and reflective) the greater the chances that the hearing aid wearer will have difficulty under-
+The more background noise, the longer the distance from the speaker, or the more the reverberation (large rooms will usually have a lot of reverberation, especially if the walls are hard and reflective) the greater the chances that the hearing aid wearer will have difficulty understanding what is being said.
+The more things there are to listen to, the more difficult it is for an impaired ear to handle these multiple signals.